-Internal processes and policies
+Internal processes & policies

-- 9. Review and update all relevant HEC policies and processes to be reflective of First Nations, Inuit and Métis perspectives, data governance (e.g. Ownership, Control, Access and Possession/Ownership, Control, Access and Stewardship/ Inuit Research Principles) and the protection of Traditional Knowledge. - 10.
-Develop relationships with First Nations, Inuit and Métis businesses and seek to include them in HEC's Vendors of Record list for goods and services. - 11.
+- Review and update all relevant HEC policies and processes to be reflective of First Nations, Inuit and Métis perspectives, data governance (e.g. Ownership, Control, Access and Posession/Ownership, Control, Access and Stewardship/Inuit Research Principles), and the protection of Traditional Knowledge. - Develop relationships with First Nations, Inuit and Métis businesses and seek to include them in HEC's Vendor of Record list for goods and services. - 11.
 Support the United Nations General Assembly's Call for Action to preserve, revitalize and promote First Nations, Inuit and Métis languages in the work of HEC.

-Human resource initiatives
+Human Resource initiatives

-13. Develop, deliver and evaluate the truth and reconciliation content in HEC's onboarding process for new employees and determine their training needs in this area.
+- 12. Collaborate with HEC's People and Culture Committee (Human Resources team) to develop recruitment strategies intended to encourage First Nations, Inuit and Metis individuals to join HEC. - 13.
+Develop, deliver and evaluate the Truth and Reconciliation content in HEC's onboarding process for new employees and determine their training needs in this area.